 Are you a nonprofit professional who is just starting out with content marketing?
 Or perhaps you’ve been executing for a while now and are wondering how your peers are approaching content marketing?
 Content Marketing Institute is pleased to announce our first-ever research study on nonprofits.
 The report, Nonprofit Content Marketing: 2014 Benchmarks, Budgets, and Trends — North America, produced with Blackbaud and sponsored by FusionSpark Media, provides insights on the content marketing habits of 1,714 respondents representing a broad range of nonprofit agencies and organizations.
+(Note: If you would like to download the PDF, select Save via the SlideShare link.)
 In this report, we present findings for the overall sample and then look at some of the key differences between those who rated themselves as most effective and those who rated themselves as less effective at content marketing.

 Here are some of the key findings: Ninety-two percent of nonprofit professionals use content marketing, but only 25 percent have a documented content strategy (click to tweet) Similar to what Content Marketing Institute has observed in our research on both business-to-business (B2B) and business-to-consumer (B2C) companies, many nonprofit organizations lack a documented content strategy to guide their efforts.
 Those who do have a strategy rate themselves higher in terms of content marketing effectiveness when compared with those who do not have a strategy.
 Learn the essentials of creating a documented content marketing strategy.